Day 1: Open Education Bootcamp 2025

 KEYNOTE: Designing for Justice with Open Educational Practices

-Dr. Rajiv Jhangiani
+Speaker: Dr. Rajiv Jhangiani

 Abstract: Whereas the adoption of open educational resources can widen equitable access by helping alleviate the financial burden experienced by students, the embrace of broader open educational practices carries the potential to advance additional dimensions of social and epistemic justice.
 This presentation will focus on practical ways in which educators may approach learning resources, activities, assessments, and policies in service of more inclusive, supportive, and just learning environments.